Chapter 39: Miss You

 Overall, it was working, with only minor problems every now and again.
 However, after all her careful work, a bull had been let loose in the china shop.
 The girls had inadvertently let their father know about Bryan and he was furious.
 Arthur was intelligent, vindictive, and unhappy; just the right combination to create trouble in other people’s lives.
 Further, he was an astute liar who, always, convinced himself that he was speaking the truth.
 He prided himself on his high ethics.
 Teresa did not take his trouble-making lightly.
 That would have been foolish.
 She did not tell Bryan anything about it as she didn’t want to burden him.
 Anyway, she felt Arthur was a problem that she had invited into her own life so it was up to her to deal with him.
 Although she was correct about Arthur, she underestimated Bryan.

 Teresa had received a letter from Arthur’s solicitor saying that he was going to fight for sole custody of the children on the grounds of being better equipped to raise them and, also, because their mother was providing an unsuitable and unstable environment for the girls due to her frequent and varied young, male companions.
 Teresa knew that Arthur did not really want the girls.
 He was far too busy.
 They would end up on their own for long stretches of time.
 Arthur had a lot of money.
 He would employ the best lawyers.
 He was a convincing actor and would present well in court.
 Teresa worried that, in comparison, she may come across as less than marvellous.
 Besides, no matter how she came across, she knew the impact that a powerful, wealthy, and determined man could have in any situation.
 Teresa was angry but, more than that, she was scared.
-This would have an enormous effect on her girl’s well-being.
-She tried to reassure herself with the thought that although Arthur had the fire of vindictiveness inside him, she had the fire of a mother’s love.
+This would have an enormous effect upon her girl’s well-being.
+She tried to reassure herself that although Arthur had the fire of vindictiveness inside him, she had the fire of a mother’s love.

 The girls and Amira were sitting at the round kitchen table having dinner.
 The dusk had receded and it was getting dark outside but Amira hadn’t bothered to close the curtains yet.
 In Waldmeer, it didn’t matter.
 Two headlights suddenly appeared not far from the window and they all wondered who it was.
 The girls ran outside eager for any visitor.
 However, when they saw it was a man they didn’t know, they quickly ran back inside to Amira.
 It was Gabriel.
 After Amira waved to him, the girls deemed it safe and decided to follow him down to the bungalow.
 He didn’t send them away and, having the openness of children, they decided to stay with him for as long as he would allow.